-Dear Chairman Kyle:
+Dear Chairman Freeman:

-Enclosed for TRA approval are an original and four (4) copies of an Interconnection and Traffic Interchange Agreement for Cellular and Other 2-Way Mobile Radio Services between Citizens Telecommunications Company of Tennessee L.L.C. d/b/a Frontier Communications of Tennessee and Advantage Cellular Systems, Inc.
+Enclosed for TRA approval are an original and one copy of the Interconnection and Traffic Interchange Agreement for Cellular and other 2-Way Mobile Ratio Services between Citizens Telecommunications Company of Tennessee, LLC d/b/a Frontier Communications of Tennessee, Citizens Telecommunications Company of the Volunteer State, LLC d/b/a Frontier Communications of the Volunteer State and SI Wireless LLC.

-Our check in the amount of \$50.00 is enclosed to cover the filing fee.
-Please date-stamp the enclosed copy of the cover letter and return it to me in the post-paid envelope I have provided.
+Our check in the amount of \$75.00 is enclosed to cover the filing fee.